• Skip to primary navigation

 • For Individuals

-• Blog
+• Branding Blog

 • Contact

-February 4, 2022 By admin Leave a Comment
+November 4, 2023 By admin Leave a Comment

-In our tech driven society, video job interviewing is becoming the preferred method of determining who gets past the first stage of the interview process and who doesn’t.
+In our tech-driven society, video job interviewing is becoming the preferred method of determining who gets past the first stage of the interview process and who doesn’t.
 Why?
-Because it enables organizations to conduct multiple pre-screening interviews in a cost effective manner.
-Video interviewing is considered a formal interview and the same rules for an in person meeting apply here.
+Because it enables organizations to conduct multiple pre-screening interviews in a cost-effective manner.
+Video interviewing is considered a formal interview, and the same rules for an in-person meeting apply here.

 Here’s how you get to the next stage in the interview process: